p-lange/Clockworld/Rules/TURNS AND ACTIONS.md

 Adept | 3
 Master | 4

+**Pulling Punches -** a character may choose to roll fewer dice than his maximum, to a minimum of 1.

 >*For example, Mudo is an Adept with his Handguns.
 When he needs to roll for Injuries he inflicts with his trusty Revolver, he rolls 3d8; (3) for his Adpet Rank, and d8s for Revolvers.
 He rolls his dice and gets a (1), (5), and (7) - this means he inflicted a Critical Injury.*

 #### Types of Attacks